What we do*

 We seek to understand the interaction between evolutionary processes, demographic change and molecular biology.
 We use tools from molecular evolution, population genetics/genomics and quantitative genetics.

-Our main focus is Leishmania population genetics and quantitative genetics.
-We are part of the UK:Brazil Joint Centre Partnership in leishmaniasis. #JCPiLeish, and we work with the PREV_PDKL multidimensional phenotypic analysis of visceral Leishmaniasis in Sudan, Ethiopia, Uganda and Kenya.
+Our main focus is Leishmania genomics, population genetics and quantitative genetics.
+We were part of the UK:Brazil Joint Centre Partnership in leishmaniasis. #JCPiLeish, and we work with the PREV_PDKL multidimensional phenotypic analysis of visceral Leishmaniasis in Sudan, Ethiopia, Uganda and Kenya.

 York ranks in the top 10 in the UK for the quality of its research in the Times Higher Education (THE) Research Excellence Framework (REF) 2021.